Polymer/old-docs-site/1.0/docs/start/psk/create-a-page.md

 user to navigate to a new page.
 Now, you add the content for that new page.

 1. Open `app/index.html` in a text editor and find the main content.
-    The beginning of the main content section is provided in the code snippet below (some code omitted for brevity).

 {% highlight html %}
 <div class="content">